Procedures Frequently Performed by Dr. Reis

 Am I A Candidate?

-The best candidates for body contouring are nonsmokers whose weight has stabilized optimally for a full year.1 If you have a medical condition such as high blood pressure, diabetes, or anemia, it must be controlled before you can safely undergo surgery.
+The best candidates for body contouring are nonsmokers who do not use nicotine products, and whose weight has stabilized optimally for a full year.1 If you have a medical condition such as high blood pressure, diabetes, or anemia, it must be controlled before you can safely undergo surgery.
 Dr. Reis will review your complete medical history during your initial consultation.

 Post-Weight Loss Surgery Risks

 As with any surgery, it is important to understand the complications and risks associated with these types of procedures.
 Post-weight loss surgery results are highly dependent on each patient’s skin quality, thickness, elasticity and overall BMI, even more so than with other types of cosmetic procedures.
 These characteristics vary widely amongst post-weight loss patients and are often the reason that these surgeries have a higher revision rate, as opposed to non-weight loss surgeries.
 This is why it is so important to seek out a Board-Certified Plastic Surgeon with significant experience in post-weight loss surgery, like Dr. Reis.

 During your consultation with Dr. Reis, he will review your medical history and desired cosmetic goals.
 We recommend that you stop taking any herbal supplements or blood-thinning tablets at least two weeks before your procedure.
 Once both of you have determined the right procedure(s) and developed a surgical plan, surgery will be scheduled.2 We encourage you to ask as many questions as possible leading up to your surgery and want to make sure all of our patients feel as comfortable and confident as possible.